APSEZ-Gadot Group consortium to privatise Haifa port in Israel | Business

 - India

-A consortium of Adani Ports and Special Economic Zone (APSEZ) and Gadot Group has won the tender to privatize the Port of Haifa in Israel for USD 1.18 billion (about Rs 9,422 crore).
+A consortium of Adani Ports and Special Economic Zone (APSEZ) and Gadot Group has won the tender to privatise the Port of Haifa in Israel for USD 1.18 billion (about Rs 9,422 crore).

-Through the winning bid, APSEZ said the Adani-Gadot consortium has secured the rights to buy 100 percent shares of Haifa Port Company Ltd.
+Through the winning bid, APSEZ said the consortium has secured the rights to buy 100 per cent shares of Haifa Port Company Ltd.

 NIS (New Israeli Shekel) is the currency of Israel.